hack2skill/intel-oneAPI/README.md

 - We have already added several benchmark results to compare how beneficial Intel® oneAPI AI Analytics Toolkit is compared to baseline.
 Please go to `benchmark` folder to view the results.
 Please Note that the shared results are based on provided Intel® Dev Cloud machine *(Intel Xeon Processor (Skylake, IBRS) - 10v CPUs 16GB RAM)*

+# Comprehensive Implementation PPT (Presentation)

+- Please view `ppt/Intel-oneAPI-Hackathon-Implementation.pdf` for more details.

 # What we learned ![image](https://user-images.githubusercontent.com/72274851/218499685-e8d445fc-e35e-4ab5-abc1-c32462592603.png)

 ![image](assets/Intel-ai-analytics-banner.png)

-✅ Utilizing the Intel® AI Analytics Toolkit: By utilizing the Intel® AI Analytics Toolkit, developers can leverage familiar Python* tools and frameworks to accelerate the entire data science and analytics process on Intel® architecture.
+✅ **Utilizing the Intel® AI Analytics Toolkit**: By utilizing the Intel® AI Analytics Toolkit, developers can leverage familiar Python* tools and frameworks to accelerate the entire data science and analytics process on Intel® architecture.
 This toolkit incorporates oneAPI libraries for optimized low-level computations, ensuring maximum performance from data preprocessing to deep learning and machine learning tasks.
 Additionally, it facilitates efficient model development through interoperability.

-✅ Seamless Adaptability: The Intel® AI Analytics Toolkit enables smooth integration with machine learning and deep learning workloads, requiring minimal modifications.
+✅ **Seamless Adaptability**: The Intel® AI Analytics Toolkit enables smooth integration with machine learning and deep learning workloads, requiring minimal modifications.

-✅ Fostered Collaboration: The development of such an application likely involved collaboration with a team comprising experts from diverse fields, including deep learning and data analysis.
+✅ **Fostered Collaboration**: The development of such an application likely involved collaboration with a team comprising experts from diverse fields, including deep learning and data analysis.
 This experience likely emphasized the significance of collaborative efforts in attaining shared objectives.